dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 }
 ```

-We're adding joda-time to allow for DateTime objects to be serialized to/from the DB, because everyone uses Joda don't they?
+I'm adding joda-time to allow for DateTime objects to be serialized to/from the DB.
+I include joda-time since I personally still use it over Java 8 Date and Time since Joda-`Interval`, `PeriodFormatter` or `PeriodType` are not available in Java-8.

 ## application.properties